 19.01 Two (2) complete crews shall be assigned to each vessel with the workdays divided evenly during each year between the two (2) crews as nearly as practicable.
 Each crew will work one (1) week (seven [7] consecutive days) followed by one (1) week off duty with the alternate crew relieving.
 The provisions of this Rule shall not apply to shipyard, lay-up or tie-up time.
+Each crew will work two (2) consecutive weeks, followed by two (2) consecutive weeks off duty, with the opposite crew relieving.

-19.02 - Two Week Work Tours
+19.02 - Two One Week Work Tours

-The parties agree to allow employees the option of a two week on/two week off schedule subject to the following guidelines:
+The parties agree to allow employees the option of a two one week on/two one week off schedule subject to the following guidelines:

-- (A) Employees working opposite, on different crews, must mutually agree on the work schedule and receive approval from the General Manager of AMHS or designee. - (B) If one of the Regularly Assigned Employees is unable to meet the assignment agreement (vacation, sick leave, etc.) the most senior relief will be offered the position with a choice of either one- or two-week assignment. - (C) There shall be no additional cost to the State directly related to this option. - (D) Unearned wages, payable under Rule 9, will be limited to 84 hours.
+- (A) Employees working opposite, on different crews, must mutually agree on the one (1) week work schedule and receive approval from the General Manager of AMHS or designee. - (B) If one of the Regularly Assigned Employees is unable to meet the assignment agreement (vacation, sick leave, etc.) the most senior relief will be offered the position with a choice of either one- or two-week assignment.
+It is understood that no overtime will be incurred because either employee does not fulfill their part of the schedule while the vessel is on the run and the two (2) week schedule is in effect.

+- (C) There shall be no additional cost to the State directly related to this option.
+Employees changing for a one (1) week schedule to a two (2) week schedule when implementing a bid shall not be entitled to overtime for their regular work hours on their second workweek.
+Other provisions of Rule 22 shall apply. - (D) Unearned wages, payable under Rule 9, will be limited to 84 hours.